Epistemological Problems of Memory

 Memory demands (a) an image, (b) a belief in the past existence…The believing is a specific feeling or sensation or complex of sensations, different from expectation or bare assent in a way that makes the belief refer to the past; the reference to the past lies in the belief-feeling, not in the content believed.
 [Russell 1921, page 186]

 Hume's and Russell's accounts of memory are both versions of the RTM.
 They differ, however, in two important respects.
 First, Hume's account of memory sees the objects of memory as ideas.
 But Humean ideas are not essentially propositional.
 In fact, a propositional representation will have to be constructed from two or more ideas.
 So inasmuch as we are interested in an account of memory belief, which is essentially propositional, we'll have to look elsewhere.
 On the other hand, the “images” that are the primary component of Russell's view surely have propositional content.
 Russell's second important point of departure from Hume concerns that which is distinctive of memory representations.
-On Hume's account, memory images are distinguished by an intrinsic property; memory images are more vivid and forceful than impressions and less vivid and forceful than images of imagination.
+On Hume's account, memory images are distinguished by an intrinsic property; memory images are more vivid and forceful than images of imagination and less vivid and forceful than impressions.
 Pace Hume, Russell takes the distinguishing feature of memory images to be relational: an image is a memory image if it is associated with a certain feeling or belief to the effect that the content of that image refers to an event in the past.

 One major advantage of Russell's view over Hume's is that Russell's is decidedly more economical.
 For any event that one perceives, remembers, and imagines, one will need three distinct images each with the appropriate level of vivacity and forcefulness.
 Russell's view, in contrast, sees the difference between the different mental types as coming in the relation to the same representation.
 Russell's view, or something like it, has become standard in contemporary philosophy of mind: the difference between the thought that p, the desire that p, and the belief that p is taken to be found not in the representation itself but in the relationship one bears to the representation.
 In this way, the same thing can be the object of belief, thought, desire, and any other propositional attitude.

-The most severe critic of the RTM was Scottish philosopher Thomas Reid, a contemporary Locke and Hume.
+The most severe critic of the RTM was Scottish philosopher Thomas Reid, a contemporary of Hume.
 I'll close this section of this essay by looking at Reid's critique of Locke and Hume.
 This will provide us with a natural transition to the next section on the Direct Theory of Memory, the chief proponent of which is none other than Reid himself.

 Reid begins his attack on the RTM by quoting Locke's concession that the metaphor of the mind as a repository of ideas is not to be taken strictly.
 For on the standard Early Modern view, an idea is necessarily consciously perceived.
 Stored ideas of which one is not currently aware are not possible; a non-conscious idea is an unperceived idea and hence an impossibility.
 So Locke notes that to say that the mind is a storehouse of ideas is only to say that the mind has: